Sazzad-Anwar/auth-middleware-jwt/README.md

 });

 /*
-@Description: If the the access token is expired then use this route to renew access and refresh token by sending the refresh token in body parameters.
+@Description: If the the access token is expired then use this route to renew access and refresh token by sending the refresh token in header as refreshToken and value 'Bearer <the refresh token will be given after login or registration />'
 Route: http:localhost:3000/get-access-token
 Method: POST
 */